Solar Panels (Photovoltaic Modules)

 Power Monitoring / Management

-The inverter is continuously monitoring system aspects such as PV production, grid consumption, power flow, and battery state of energy.
+The inverter is continuously monitoring system aspects such as PV production, grid consumption, power flow, and state of battery energy.
 The user can access a program on their computer or phone that easily allows control over how they chose to produce, use, and store electrical energy.

 Batteries / Storage